 (5) Financial assurance in conjunction with a decommissioning funding plan shall be submitted as follows:

-(A) for an applicant for a specific license, financial assurance as described in paragraph (6) of this subsection, may be obtained after the application has been approved and the license issued by the agency, but shall be submitted to the agency prior to receipt of licensed material; or
+(A) for an applicant for a specific license, financial assurance as described in paragraph (6) of this subsection, may be obtained after the application has been approved and the license issued by the department , but shall be submitted to the department before receipt of licensed material; or

 (B) for an applicant for renewal of a specific license, or a holder of a specific license, a signed original of the financial instrument obtained to satisfy the requirements of paragraph (6) of this subsection shall be submitted with the decommissioning funding plan.

 (6) Financial assurance for decommissioning shall be provided by one or more of the following methods.
-The financial instrument obtained shall be continuous for the term of the license in a form prescribed by the agency.
-The applicant or licensee shall obtain written approval of the financial instrument or any amendment to it from the agency.
+The financial instrument obtained shall be continuous for the term of the license in a form prescribed by the department .
+The applicant or licensee shall obtain written approval of the financial instrument or any amendment to it from the department .

 (A) Prepayment.
 Prepayment is the deposit into an account segregated from licensee assets and outside the licensee's administrative control of cash or liquid assets such that the amount of funds would be sufficient to pay decommissioning costs.
 Prepayment may be in the form of a trust, escrow account, government fund, certificate of deposit, or deposit of government securities.